Goldsmiths is working to meet a range of commitments made to Goldsmiths Anti-Racist Action (GARA).

 Plaques detailing the history of each statue were agreed with GARA and added to Deptford Town Hall railings as a temporary measure in September 2019.

-Text about the statues has been included on the Goldsmiths website and in our online prospectus for 2020/2021.
-It will also feature in the 2021/2022 print and online prospectus.
+Text about the statues has been included on the Goldsmiths website and appears in our prospectuses.

 Recruitment of full-time staff resource to work in Racial Justice Team